OpenAI's Altman says AI unlikely to lead to 'jobs apocalypse'

-SYDNEY, May 26 : OpenAI CEO Sam Altman said on Tuesday the rapid development and adoption of AI would not lead to a global "jobs apocalypse" and the technology had not claimed as many white-collar jobs as he had feared.
+SYDNEY: OpenAI CEO Sam Altman said on Tuesday (May 26) that the rapid development and adoption of AI would not lead to a global "jobs apocalypse" and that the technology had not claimed as many white-collar jobs as he had feared.

 Speaking virtually at a Commonwealth Bank of Australia (CBA) conference in Sydney, Altman said he was initially concerned about the impact AI would have on global employment levels.